genesiscommunitysuccess/docs/docs/platform-reference/external-systems/streamer-client.md

 id: streamer-client
 ---

-### Create streamer-client
+### Create streamer client
-To create a streamer client you will need the following:
+To create a streamer client:

-1. Add streamer-client process configuration in {applicationName}-processes.xml file
+1. Add the configuration for the streamer client process to the {applicationName}-processes.xml file:

 ```xml
 <process name="TRADING_APP-STREAMER">